The Citadel fights handing over certain documents in suit over Skip ReVille

 “Victims are trying to get information and get to the truth,” said attorney Mullins McLeod, who represents three victims who have sued the school and its president, John Rosa.

-In the memo, Dawes argued against the motion, stating that it “goes to the very heart of the Board’s ability to have its independent investigators produce a wholly unbiased work product, without the undue interference of Plaintiff in that process.”
+In a memo filed in federal court, attorneys for The Citadel argued against the motion, stating that it “goes to the very heart of the Board’s ability to have its independent investigators produce a wholly unbiased work product, without the undue interference of Plaintiff in that process.”
 The memo states that the independent review has not been completed and that access to McCulloch’s records regarding his representation of the board and his work with the independent review team would invade the attorney-client privilege.

 On June 13, ReVille, 33, pleaded guilty to molesting 23 boys in Charleston, Berkeley and Dorchester counties.
-His crimes date back to 2002, when he began preying on boys at his alma mater, The Citadel, during summer camp, where he was a counselor.
+The boys ranged in age from 10 to 17.
+His crimes date back to 2002, when he began preying upon boys at his alma mater, The Citadel, during summer camp, where he worked as a camp counselor.